 The advantages of protecting Digital Identities

-At the same time, it is also essential to weigh the advantages of digital identity security measures against usability.
+At the same time, weighing the advantages of digital identity security measures against usability is essential.
 Though the main goal will always be risk minimization, the means have to justify the ends.
-For example, it should be significantly more complex to access a personal or business Cloud and online banking accounts.
+For example, accessing a personal or business Cloud and online banking accounts should be significantly more complex.
 Most customers will be happy for added steps to prevent access to digital files and money transfers and payments.
 However, online rating portals and streaming services should probably opt for less stringent verification methods.
 It might not be nice if someone hacks into your Netflix account, but video legitimation to watch Stranger Things might be asking too much.
 Ultimately, the repercussions of someone using your Netflix account won’t be nearly as severe as someone accessing your online bank accounts.

-The digital transformation is continuing to advance forward at a rapid pace.
+Digital transformation is continuing to advance forward at a rapid pace.
 Right now, there is a chance to be amongst the companies setting the standards for future digital developments.
-There is also incredible potential to save on costs by streamlining once cumbersome processes.
-And, most importantly, there is an opportunity to set yourself apart from the competition by providing robust protection and a great customer experience.
+Streamlining once cumbersome processes has incredible potential to save on costs.
+And most importantly, there is an opportunity to set yourself apart from the competition by providing robust protection and a great customer experience.